-When you mention Amsterdam, many people think the same three things: bikes, bud, and boobs.
+When you mention Amsterdam, many people think of the same three things: bikes, bud, and the Amsterdam Red Light District.
 These clichés define the city, and for thousands of tourists, they’re the only reason to visit.

 From inspiring art to a rich history, from a thriving food scene to unique architecture, travel in Amsterdam lives on beyond the clichés.

 And even amongst the hubbub of tried and tested museums, galleries, and restaurants there remain a few surprises.

 Art in Amsterdam